Repurposing Projects Funded

 Millions of Dollars in Project Funding

-Cures Within Reach improves patient quality and length of life by leveraging the speed, safety and cost-effectiveness of medical repurposing research, driving more treatments to more patients more quickly.
+Cures Within Reach’s mission is to improve patient quality and length of life by leveraging the speed, safety and cost-effectiveness of testing already approved therapies for new indications that serve philanthropic and/or commercial uses, driving more treatments to more patients more quickly.

 Cures Within Reach is the philanthropic leader in drug, device and nutraceutical repurposing research, which has the potential to transform the lives of patients with unsolved diseases by delivering treatments that can be used in the near-term.
+Our focus: funding the projects that, when successful, will catalyze follow-on funding and/or further trials and publications.
 We focus on patient access to viable treatments, regardless of whether there may be a philanthropic opportunity or commercial value to treat patients with unmet medical needs.

 Our Value Proposition